ma-quantumlab/IoT-Server/AlertsAPI.md

 -----------     Alerts     -----------
 ```

-From the output we see that under the "Configurations" section there are the 4 configuration files shown; any file in the `~/IoT-Server/Alerts-API` that ends with "config.json" will be automatically considered a configuration file.
+From the output we see that under the "Configurations" section there are the 4 configuration files shown.
 As shown under the "Alerts" section, there are no Alerts defined yet.

-Alerts will be visible directly on any time-series panel that queries the same Influx DB data as the alert; as shown below for the following configuration of alerts:
+Alerts will be visible directly on any time-series panel that queries the same Influx DB data as the alert; when we set up the four alerts below, the Grafana panel will make this visible.

 ``` bash
 -----------     Alerts     -----------